eDyablo/study-docker-way/course introduction/README.md

 Containers all share the same underlying hardware, it is possible that an exploit in one container could break out of the container and affect the shared hardware.

+Because virtual machines encompass a full stack system they are time consuming to build and regenerate, and can take up a lot of storage space.

-Containers are significantly more lightweight and closer to the metal than virtual machines, but they do incur some performance overhead.
+Containers are significantly more lightweight and closer to the metal than virtual machines, but they still incur some performance overhead.
 If our workload requires bare-metal speed, a container will get us close but not all the way there.

 ### Containers advantages